-Enterprise Fund: A separate fund, set up to provide a specific Town service, whereby all direct and indirect/overhead costs of providing the service are funded in total from An appropriation for an user charges. enterprise fund is funded in total from enterprise fund revenue unless otherwise noted.
-Enterprise fund revenue used to fund provided services by other departments will be shown in the warrant after the appropriation total for the department.
+Enterprise Fund: A separate fund, set up to provide a specific Town service, whereby all direct and indirect/overhead costs of providing the service are funded in total from user charges.
+An appropriation for an enterprise fund is funded in total from enterprise fund revenue unless otherwise noted.
+Enterprise fund revenue used to fund services provided by other Town departments will be shown in the warrant after the appropriation total for the department.
 An enterprise fund is required to fully disclose all costs and all revenue sources needed to provide a service.